ministryofjustice/hmpps-sentence-plan-ui/README.md

 ### Testing
 The test suite can be run using `make test`

+### Visual Regression Testing
+Visual Regression Testing for SP is run through the SP CI pipeline.
+Any failed snapshots will be uploaded as artifacts and can be accessed there.

+> **Note:** In order to compare failed snapshots locally, you will need to download the artifacts for each matrix container of visual regression testing.
+> These will then need to add the snapshots from the `comparison` folder locally into the SP project.
+This needs to be done `before` running visual comparison locally.

+To run the snapshot comparison UI locally, run `make vrt`.
+This will allow you to compare and update baseline snapshots using a UI.
+This also allows for visual inspection of failed snapshots by the team to ensure UI changes don't impact the overall look and feel of SP.

 ### Linting
 Linting can be run using `make lint` and `make lint-fix`